 Typically, a report is distributed among faculty and administrators associated with the program for feedback.
 Recommendations and action items are discussed, shared, and implemented within the program.
 Furthermore, PhD faculty members such as Dr. Vaughn and Dr. Helton among others have multiple meetings throughout the semester to discuss the status of the program to ensure that the students are performing to meet requirements and to discuss strengths and possible areas of opportunities for the program.
-Furthermore, during these meetings, faculty reviews the previous year's findings and considers any structural adjustments that need to be made to the program based on discussions, findings, and experiences of the faculty.
 Productivity meetings involving the director of the PhD program and all PhD students are held throughout the year.

-A living Google document (called our Productivity Document) is utilized that tracks articles and grant work that is published, under review, or in progress, and conference presentations to suggest changes that will increase productivity.
-Data are shared among the doctoral committee and the Director of the School of Social Work.
-Faculty members are updated on doctoral student progress during monthly faculty assemblies.
-A large percentage of faculty service as primary and secondary mentors of PhD students.
+We maintain a dynamic Google document known as our Productivity Document, which tracks the status of articles and grant work, including whether they are published, under review, or in progress, as well as conference presentations.
+This tool facilitates suggestions for enhancing productivity.
+Data are shared with the doctoral committee and the Director of the School of Social Work.
+Faculty members receive updates on doctoral student progress during monthly faculty assemblies.
+A significant portion of the faculty serves as primary and secondary mentors for PhD students.